ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: current_level

     Specifies the current level, in amps, that the device attempts to generate on the specified channel(s).
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_DC_CURRENT.
+    This property is applicable only if the :py:data:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
-    Valid Values: The valid values for this attribute are defined by the values to which the  NIDCPOWER_ATTR_CURRENT_LEVEL_RANGE attribute is set.
+    Valid Values: The valid values for this property are defined by the values to which the  :py:data:`nidcpower.Session.current_level_range` property is set.